Noxagonal/Vulkan2DRenderer/README.md

 ### Building

-:exclamation: You will need to use Git, downloading plain Zip file from GitHub will not work because of dependencies. :exclamation:
+:exclamation: You will need to use Git, direct download from GitHub will not work because of dependencies. :exclamation:

 Prior to building this library on any platform you will need:
 - Git
-- CMake 3.10 or newer
+- CMake 3.16 or newer
 - Vulkan SDK, Version 1.2

 ##### Windows Visual Studio 2019